Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 When a Soulbinder touches a creature, a fleeting connection is forged, linking their souls together in a way that the soulbinder can use to help or harm their target.

-Whenever you hit a creature with a basic attack, or use the Treat minor action on an ally, you become **bound** to them, and they become your **dual.** You do not need to attempt to remove ailments or afflictions from your ally in order to gain this benefit.
-You may only have one dual at a time; hitting a creature with a basic attack or using the Treat minor action on an ally replaces your existing connection if any.
+Whenever you hit a creature with a basic attack, or use the Treat minor action on them, you become **bound** to them, and they become your **dual.** You do not need to attempt to remove ailments or afflictions from your ally in order to gain this benefit.
+You may only have one dual at a time; hitting a new creature with a basic attack or using the Treat minor action on a new creature replaces any existing connection.

 Outside of combat, merely touching a creature, such as by shaking their hand or bumping into them, is sufficient to create this bond.

 While you are bound to a dual, you may use **pulses**, exploiting the connection formed to send a carefully crafted packet of essence to or from them.
 Pulses always take a minor action and cost 1 essence.
 Every pulse has two effects available to select: one that primarily affects you, and one that primarily affects the creature you are bound to.
 When you use a pulse, choose one of these effects.

 While you are bound to a creature, you may apply a pulse to your dual,

 Pulses work somewhat differently than other powers due to the sustained connection formed: